 Handling Employer Rejections

-Send a letter, not an e-mail, and thank the employer for their consideration and time.
+Send a letter or e-mail, and thank the employer for their consideration and time.
 Always remember that to attorneys, time is money, so any time away from client matters is valuable to them.
 Showing respect for that will make you a good player in the job search.

 Express that you are disappointed that you did not get to work with them at this point, but that if their needs change you would love to be considered for any future possibilities.